hanabi/hanabi.github.io/Reference.md

 * Level 1 strategies can be learned with no games of Hanabi played.
 You can either learn them before you play your first game or after you play a few games to learn the basic mechanics.

+### Chop

+* As outlined in the [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md), when players have to discard, they typically discard their right-most unclued card.
+* A player's chop card is formally defined as **the next unclued card that they would discard if they had nothing to do**.
+* If a player has a clued and known trash card, then they will typically discard the known trash card **instead** of discarding their chop.
+(But the trash card does **not** count as the chop - their chop remains the right-most unclued card.)

 ### The Prompt

 * The *Prompt* is a move covered in [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md).
 It is when you get a player to clued card that was previously unknown.